The art of legal advocacy.

 Hedberg v.
 Wakamatsu, SJC-12624

 In Hedberg v.
-Wakamatsu, SJC-12624, a medical malpractice case, MATA and the American Association For Justice (AAJ) argued that the statements of a medical student are admissible against the supervising physician, either as the statements of an agent against a principal or as statements of a witness who is unavailable due to professed lack of memory on the part of the medical student.
+Wakamatsu, SJC-12624, a medical malpractice case, MATA and the AAJ argued that the statements of a medical student are admissible against the supervising physician, either as the statements of an agent against a principal or as statements of a witness who is unavailable due to professed lack of memory on the part of the medical student.
 In the former argument, MATA and the AAJ urged that the SJC hold that an agency relationship exists between a medical student and a supervising physician.
 In the latter argument, MATA and the AAJ urged that the SJC adopt Mass.
 G. Evid. § 804(a)(3) and hold that lack of memory is a ground for finding that a witness is unavailable for purposes of hearsay exceptions.

 In a decision that changed Massachusetts evidence law as MATA and the AAJ argued in their amicus brief, the Court adopted Mass.
 G. Evid. § 804(a)(3) and held that a trial court may find that a hearsay declarant is unavailable if that hearsay declarant professes a lack of memory as to the subject matter of the hearsay.